cuspaceflight/tawhiri-tools/README.md

 running via cron, and will be used to retrospectively run predictions and compare them to actual flights.

+### quick-map

+Small HTML & Coffee/Javascript page to show a trace (represented as a list of (lat, lon) tuples) on a map, for testing without a full UI.

 ## License

 `dataset-stats` and `dataset-archive` are Copyright 2014